Chapter 5 : 5. Distant Hearts

 At her mother's nod, Wren made her way back up the stairs.
 She felt that tug again, and this time, it was stronger than before.
 Her head was starting to ache.
 When she reached her room, she went straight to the bath and retrieved a small vial of Pepperup Potion.

-She sat down on her bed as the headache pounded, forceful and strong.
-It was strange that it had come on so fast.
-Wren couldn’t remember ever feeling like this before.
+She sat down on her bed as the headache pounded.
+Wren couldn’t remember it ever coming on so forceful and strong.
 She set the vial on the dresser and tried to breathe through the pain, afraid that she'd drop the potion if she tried to unstopper it.
 Minutes ticked by - she could hear the clock in the kitchen - Gran's snores - her father turning pages in the other room, sheaf rubbing against sheaf.

-The rustle from the cage brought Wren back to her own room.
+The cage rustled.
 Bunny stared at her with alert eyes.
 Wren dropped on her knees next to the rabbit hutch and lifted Bunny out of his cage.

 The ache in her head dulled to a soft buzz as she cuddled her furry friend.
 Wren could hear the dull buzz from downstairs too, as the evening crowd came in.
 She heard her father's footsteps down the hall, checking on a sleeping Gran and then hurrying out the door to help her mum.

-Wren didn't move.
-All her worries, her anxious, over-worked mum, her half-dazed Gran, the strange feeling she got being around a taller-more appealing Albus - it all faded away, replaced by soft, white fur and a feeling of being needed by a helpless little creature.
+Wren's mind frizzed.
+Her anxious, over-worked mum, her half-dazed Gran, the strange feeling she got being around a taller-more appealing Albus - everything was smothered by soft, white fur and a feeling of being needed by a helpless little creature.

 In the shadows across the street from the Leaky Cauldron Inn, Dillon gazed up at the many flickering lights set in rows that loomed high above him.
 One of those windows was Wren's, and even though the magic made it impossible for him to see which one it was, he could feel where his rabbit was, and he knew that she was with him.